 semi-tropics.
 You might do all your winter gardening indoors, while the snow

 blows outside.
-Then move your garden out to the patio for the mild summer
+Then move into outdoor hydroponics mode.
+Move your garden out to the patio for the mild summer

 months.
 (Canada?
 Am I talking about you?)

 Disadvantages of Patio Gardening